mindctrl/alienship/readme.txt

 Alien Ship WordPress Theme
 --------------------------

 Alien Ship is an HTML5 responsive starter theme for WordPress.
 It uses Twitter's Bootstrap version 2.x.
 It comes with core HTML, CSS, and Javascript for type, form, grids, navigation, buttons, dropdown menus, and more.
-It includes a number of shortcodes to enable quick place of buttons, forms, grids, etc. For more information and documentation, access the Wiki.
+It includes a number of shortcodes to enable quick placement of buttons, labels, alerts, panels, wells, etc. For more information and documentation, access the Wiki.

 NOTE: This theme is currently beta quality software.
 It is not yet ready for production.
 If you would like to contribute, please fork it and submit your pull requests.
 Thanks!